lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 ============

-This portal tutorial is the same demonstration used in the tutorial notebook DP03_04a to illustrate the phase curves of solar system objects, but only fouces on main belt asteroids.
+This portal tutorial is the same demonstration used in the tutorial notebook DP03_04a to illustrate the phase curves of solar system objects, but fouces on main belt asteroids.

 Phase curve fits and absolute magnitudes
 ----------------------------------------

 Solar system objects in the DP0.3 catalogs change position and brightness between each Rubin image as they orbit about the Sun over time.
-In the DP0.3 catalogs, the intrinsic properties and orbital parameters are known, and are used to estimate what the measurements would be in a given image, and how they change between images.
+In the DP0.3 catalogs, their intrinsic properties and orbital parameters are known, and are used to estimate what the measurements would be in a given image, and how they change between images.
 From these simulated observations, it is possible to reconstruct their intrinsic properties and orbital parameters in the same way as will be done using the real LSST data.